alecive/peripersonal-space-margin-of-safety-data/README.md

 # Peripersonal Space and Margin of Safety Data

-This repository stores data and scripts accompanying a PLoS Comp.
-Biology submission entitled _Peripersonal Space and Margin of Safety Around the Body: Learning Visuo-tactile Associations in a Humanoid Robot with Artificial Skin_ by Alessandro Roncone, Matej Hoffmann, Ugo Pattacini, Luciano Fadiga, and Giorgio Metta.
+This repository stores data and scripts accompanying a PLoS ONE submission entitled _Peripersonal Space and Margin of Safety Around the Body: Learning Visuo-tactile Associations in a Humanoid Robot with Artificial Skin_ by Alessandro Roncone, Matej Hoffmann, Ugo Pattacini, Luciano Fadiga, and Giorgio Metta.

 ## Requirements